 Endometriosis is something a considerable minority of women may experience in their lifetime.
 It may also have much to do with infertility, as some studies suggest 50% of infertile women have struggled with endometriosis(1).
-In today’s article, we are going to explore more of the causes of endometriosis, what we can do to help it alleviate, and how this will help improve your chances of conceiving naturally!
+In today’s article, we are going to explore more of the causes of endometriosis, what we can do to help alleviate it (natural endometriosis treatment), and how this will help improve your chances of conceiving naturally!

 Endometriosis is essentially where some of the endometrial tissue lining the uterus gets displaced into a new area of the body and begins to grow (and bleed when a woman is cycling).
 This can cause marked pain, inflammation, discomfort and confusion for many women as to what is happening and why.
-Amazingly, this tissue has been known to migrate near and far in the body, even to other organs and tissues such as the ovaries, the nasal cavity, other parts of the abdomen and more.
+Amazingly, this tissue migrates near and far in the body, even to other organs and tissues such as the ovaries, the nasal cavity, other parts of the abdomen and more.

 This tissue, influenced heavily by the cyclical nature of a woman’s menstruation cycle, can grow and become chronically inflamed, contributing to adhesions, scarring, and as mentioned, frequent infertility.